 Top small fish tanks for bettas (Summary)

 All of these are 3 or 4-gallon tanks that have been reviewed above in this article.
+Though compact, they are generally considered enough in temrs of space for a Siamese Fighting Fish.
 Here are the best small tanks for a betta fish:

 - Tetra LED Cube Kit with Pedestal Base – 3 gallons.

 - biOrb FLOW Aquarium with Light – 4 gallons.